JordanAnthonyKing/japanese/japanese.md

 > (∅が)たいへんあことになった - (It) became a terrible thing

 This time 「ことに」 is not being used on a logical clause, just a single word and so does not carry the implication of a decision being made anywhere, as there is no action to be decided on.

+<a id="org238f522"></a>

+# Lesson 30: Japanese conditionals: と

+A *conditional* is a statement like &rsquo;if&rsquo; or &rsquo;when&rsquo;.
+In Japanese there are many conditionals, in this lesson we will just cover と.
+We&rsquo;ve already covered と as the *exclusive-and* particle.
+This is exactly the same と as is used for conditionals.
+It&rsquo;s not the same と as the quotation-particle, but knowing that it is the same と as the exclusive-and particle makes understanding the conditional grammar much clearer.

+と is a particle, but it&rsquo;s not a logical particle.
+It&rsquo;s also not a non-logical particle.
+Remember that it is an *a-logical* particle, meaning that it carries the meaning of the logical particle attached to the second of the two nouns it connects.
+In the case of conditionals however, と doesn&rsquo;t attach to a noun, but to a logical clause.

+> 冬になる\*と\*寒くなる - When it becomes winter it becomes cold

+Why is this connected by と?
+We&rsquo;re saying that when/if something happens, there is only one result.

+と can also be used in a hyperbolic fashion.

+> (∅が)それを食べる\*と\*病気になる - Eat that and (you&rsquo;ll) get sick

+It is possible that someone might not get sick, but this is a hyperbole, we&rsquo;re trying to say to someone that &rsquo;if you eat that you **will** get sick&rsquo;. &rsquo;If you keep playing those games you **will** fail the exam&rsquo;.

+We can also use this と to indicate that something is necessary:

+> 行かない\*と\*ダメ - If I don&rsquo;t go it will be bad

+> 勉強しないといけない - If I don&rsquo;t study it won&rsquo;t go - If I don&rsquo;t study it won&rsquo;t do - I must study

+We may even here the &rsquo;if&rsquo; on it&rsquo;s own without the &rsquo;then&rsquo;:

+> 逃げないと! - If we don&rsquo;t run&#x2026; (something bad will happen) - We must run! - Run!

+Because と is exclusive, it&rsquo;s a bit more absolute and also a bit more colloquial than other conditionals like ば (to be covered later).

 # Footnotes